dansan566/encode_deai/final_project/keruch-tool/tentative-specs.md

 ## First steps: basic app
 ### Use Type Script
-Coming from React / NextJS and using AI libraries, we are used to TypeScript.
-We'll use TypeScript (and possibly `ts-node`).
+Using AI libraries, it is strongly recommended to use TypeScript.
+We'll use TypeScript (and `ts-node`).
+We can still develop in TypeScript without `ts-node`.
+But before running a `npm` script, we must run the compiler `tsc` on our `.ts` files.
+Until now, I build NextJS projects, this is why I don't need `ts-node`.
+But in Electron it is not recommended to make a project without `ts-node`.

 We check that Node TypeScript and the libraries are installed
 ``` bash